-Fluidigm Sciences is subject to certain obligations and restrictions relating to technologies developed in cooperation with Canadian government agencies.
+We are subject to certain obligations and restrictions relating to technologies developed in cooperation with Canadian government agencies.

-Some of Fluidigm Sciences' Canadian research and development is funded in part through government grants and by government agencies.
+Some of our Canadian research and development is funded in part through government grants and by government agencies.
 The intellectual property developed through these projects is subject to rights and restrictions in favor of government agencies and Canadians generally.
 In most cases the government agency retains the right to use intellectual property developed through the project for non-commercial purposes and to publish the results of research conducted in connection with the project.
-This may increase the risk of public disclosure of information relating to Fluidigm Sciences' intellectual property, including confidential information, and may reduce its competitive advantage in commercializing intellectual property developed through these projects.
-In certain projects Fluidigm Sciences has also agreed to use commercially reasonable efforts to commercialize intellectual property in Canada, or more specifically in the province of Ontario, for the economic benefit of Canada and the province of Ontario.
-These restrictions will limit its choice of business and manufacturing locations, business partners and corporate structure and may, in certain circumstances, restrict its ability to achieve maximum profitability and cost efficiency from the intellectual property generated by these projects.
+This may increase the risk of public disclosure of information relating to our intellectual property, including confidential information, and may reduce its competitive advantage in commercializing intellectual property developed through these projects.
+In certain projects, we have also agreed to use commercially reasonable efforts to commercialize intellectual property in Canada, or more specifically in the province of Ontario, for the economic benefit of Canada and the province of Ontario.
+These restrictions will limit our choice of business and manufacturing locations, business partners and corporate structure and may, in certain circumstances, restrict our ability to achieve maximum profitability and cost efficiency from the intellectual property generated by these projects.
 In one instance, a dispute with the applicable government funded entity may require mediation, which could lead to unanticipated delays in our commercialization efforts to that project.
-One of Fluidigm Sciences' Canadian government funded projects is also subject to certain limited "march-in" rights in favor of the government of the Province of Ontario, under which Fluidigm Sciences may be required to grant a license to its intellectual property, including background intellectual property developed outside the scope of the project, to a responsible applicant on reasonable terms in circumstances where the government determines that such a license is necessary in order to alleviate emergency or extraordinary health or safety needs or for public use.
-In addition, Fluidigm Sciences must provide reasonable assistance to the government in obtaining similar licenses from third parties required in connection with the use of its intellectual property.
-Instances in which the government of the Province of Ontario has exercised similar "march-in" rights are rare; however, the exercise of such rights could materially adversely affect Fluidigm Sciences' business, operations and financial condition.
+One of our Canadian government funded projects is also subject to certain limited "march-in" rights in favor of the government of the Province of Ontario, under which we may be required to grant a license to our intellectual property, including background intellectual property developed outside the scope of the project, to a responsible applicant on reasonable terms in circumstances where the government determines that such a license is necessary in order to alleviate emergency or extraordinary health or safety needs or for public use.
+In addition, we must provide reasonable assistance to the government in obtaining similar licenses from third parties required in connection with the use of its intellectual property.
+Instances in which the government of the Province of Ontario has exercised similar "march-in" rights are rare; however, the exercise of such rights could materially adversely affect our business, operations and financial condition.